bwschmidt/swan-demo-go/README.md

 # swan-demo-go
-Shared Web Accountable Network (SWAN) - Demo in go of SWAN, SWIFT and OWID
+Secured Web Accountable Network (SWAN) - Demo in go of SWAN, SWIFT and OWID

 # Deployment